Language classes

 (The module descriptions can also be viewed in the OLAT course, see below)

-- directly by the students (participation of employees is also possible)
+- directly by students (staff participation is also possible, see below)

-- only before the start of the course and within the booking period
+- only before the course begins and within the registration period

-- for students of the School of Business
+- for students of the Faculty of Business

-- for students in the School of Engineering and School of Design exclusively via OLAT
+- for students of the Faculties of Engineering and Design exclusively via OLAT

-(NOT by e-mail, NOT with the teachers, NOT in the course on site!)
+(NOT by email, NOT through lecturers, NOT directly in the course!)

-Please note booking period: 19 February - 6 March (Remaining seats in the English and Spanish courses at Holz-/Rheinstraße can be taken up to the day before the respective course starts, depending on availability)
+Please observe the registration period: 19 Feb – 12 Mar.
+Remaining places in English and Spanish courses in Holzstraße/Rheinstraße may be allocated up to the day before the respective course begins, subject to availability.

-Remaining places may be allocated to first semester students only on 10 March, via OLAT
+Remaining places may be allocated exclusively to first-semester students on 27 Mar, via OLAT.

-- for employees of all departments exclusively via OLAT
+- for staff members of all faculties exclusively via OLAT

-Please note the booking period: 19 February - 6 March; remaining seats in the English and Spanish courses at Holz-/Rheinstraße can be taken up to the day before the respective course starts, depending on availability.
+Please observe the registration period: 19 Feb – 12 Mar.
+Remaining places in English and Spanish courses in Holzstraße/Rheinstraße may be allocated up to the day before the respective course begins, subject to availability.

 Special courses